Naxaes/tweeter/README.md

 ## Running the application

-To run the application, simply run _application.py_.
-By default, all functionality will be limited, as it is expected you provide the functionality yourself by filling in the functions in the file _exercise_queries.py_.
+To run the application, simply run `app/tweeter.py`.
+By default, all functionality will be limited, as it is expected you provide the functionality yourself by filling in the functions in the file `database_exercise.py`.

-If you want to run the full-featured application, change the import in _applications.py_ from "from exercise_queries ..." to "from solution_queries ...".
+If you want to run the full-featured application, change the import in `app/tweeter.py` from `from database_exercise ...` to `from database ...`.

 ## Common errors
 * **The application throws the error _"Couldn't connect to server.
 Potential problems might be: ..."_**